Objectives of the service

 Space Added Value

 Satellite-based positioning systems, particularly GNSS and RTK, significantly enhances a herbicide-free weed control solution.
-It ensures precise localization and navigation of the drone and the robotic fleet, since traditional weed control methods, such as manual labour or broad application techniques, often lack precision, leading to inefficiencies.
+It ensures precise localization and navigation of the drone and the robotic fleet, since traditional weed control methods, such as manual labor or broad application techniques, often lack precision, leading to inefficiencies.
 With the local RTK base station the robots can ensure minimal positioning errors, allowing to bypass the need to build an orthomosaic with the drone images and passing on the positions of the detected weeds directly to the robots which can be time-consuming and resource-intensive.

 This allows to tracing the weeds over the years and maximizing transparency, traditional methods often lack the capability to track weed growth and distribution over time, making long-term weed management less effective.